 - red, white, and blue sprinkles

-- Preheat the oven to 350 °F. Grease and flour a bundt pan (I used this spiral bundt pan).
+- Preheat the oven to 350 °F. Grease and flour a 10-cup light-colored metal bundt pan.

-- Using a mixer, beat the butter on medium speed until light and fluffy.
+- Using an electric mixer, beat the butter on medium speed until light and fluffy, 2 to 3 minutes.
 Add in the sugar and eggs, continuing to beat until combined.
 Lower the speed to the slowest setting; slowly pour in the milk and vanilla.
 Add in the flour, baking powder, and salt, continuing to beat until combined and no traces of dry ingredients remain.

-- Divide the batter into three bowls.
-Set aside one bowl; add several drops of red or blue food coloring to the remaining batter.
-Transfer the batter into pastry bags or a ziploc disposable bag.
+- Divide the batter evenly into three bowls.
+Set aside one bowl; add several drops of red or blue food coloring to the remaining two bowls.
+Transfer the batter into pastry bags or a zip-top disposable bag.

 - Snip off the end of the bag and pipe a very thin layer of batter into the crack of the spiral, alternating between red, white, and blue.
 Continue to add more batter in the appropriate color, working around the spiral until all batter is transferred into the pan.
 Gently tap the bundt pan on the counter a few times to even the surface of the cake.